machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 Robot program
 -------------

-To set up this application, we provide the 2-step template program, presented below.
+To set up this application, we provide the two-step template program, presented below.
 The template starts by first picking a box from the stack.
 The box is dropped in an isolated area and here the correct orientation is determined.
 Finaly the box is picked again and dropped in a pattern.